dmx-systems/dmx-documentation/docs/user.rst

 The first tab also has an edit button at the bottom.
 If you enter the editing mode, you get all fields that you can fill in for the respective topic type or association type.
-These fields come from your type definitions (see below).
+These fields come from the type definitions.
+(Please see the section about :ref:`Modelling<user-modelling>`.)

 .. image:: _static/detail-panel-editing-mode.jpg